AmpersandTarski/TheToolsWeUse/making-docker-images.md

 ## Installing Docker

-I followed the instructions on `https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/` .

-Then I checked that docker was installed by means of the `which`-command:
+First I checked that docker and docker-compose are installed on my computer:

 ```
 sjo@lnx-hrl-202v:~$ which docker